marwahmh/YCSB_DocumentDBs/README.md

 mvn -version

-cd YCSB
+cd YCSB-couchdb

 mvn clean package -DskipTests -X -Dcheckstyle.skip

-### Install couchdb from their website, and create the admin with username='Admin' and password='password', and then run this
+### Install couchdb from their website https://couchdb.apache.org/ , and create the admin with username='Admin' and password='password', and then run this if you would like to run a specific workload

 to load data: